voschezang/coding-handbook/software-engineering.md

 The ability to inspect and adapt; to be able to create or adjust your own process.
 This is done by:

 - Focussing on value streams (towards the customer) instead of resource efficiency.
-- Eliminate waste, e.g. inventory or unreleased software.
+- Eliminating waste, e.g. inventory or unreleased software.
-- Minimize lead time per feature.
+- Minimizing lead time per feature.
 This can greatly reduce risk.
-- Have goals that are guiding rather leading.
-Defer uncertain decisions are there is a good reason not to.
+- Having goals that are guiding rather leading.
+Defer uncertain decisions unless there is a good reason not to.

 A few frameworks for small or decentralized organizations: